ramanathanMuthuraman/feature-toggle-demo/README.md

 # Getting started with feature flags

-This is a sample project to introduce how to use feature flags using [Unleash](https://unleash.github.io/) used for the article in LogRocket that can be found [here](--link--pending)
+This is a sample project to introduce how to use feature flags using [Unleash](https://unleash.github.io/)

+## Setting up Unleash
+To set up Unleash, we need three things:

+Postgres, which is where Unleash saves the feature flags status unleash-server, which provides a UI and endpoint to query for the status of the flags unleash-client-node, a library to connect to Unleash server and know the status of the flag One way to have Postgres is to execute it with Docker.

 ## Make it run

 - Clone the repository
+- docker run --name unleash-postgres -e POSTGRES_PASSWORD=pass -d -p 5432:5432 postgres
 - In the terminal install the dependencies with `npm install`
+- Run `npm run unleash-server`
 - Run `npm run server-debug`

-## Contributing

-This is a reference repository so I will only look into accepting any bug fix or improvement that doesn't vastly change the current content.

-On the other hand, you're encouraged to fork and improve it in your own repository, let me know what you come up with ^^.